Black wheatear: Taxonomy

+Description

+This large 16–18 cm long wheatear.
 The male of this species is all black except a white rump and mainly white tail.
 The female is similar, but dark brown rather than black.
+It has a loud thrush-like song.

-The similar white-crowned wheatear, Oenanthe leucopyga, also breeds in the African part of the black wheatear's range, but the black wheatear has a black inverted "T" on its white tail, whereas white-crowned has only a black centre to its tail.
+The similar white-crowned wheatear (Oenanthe leucopyga) also breeds in the African part of the black wheatear's range, but the black wheatear has a black inverted "T" on its white tail, whereas white-crowned has only a black centre to its tail.
 The black wheatear never has a white crown, but young white-crowned wheatears also lack this feature.

+Behaviour

+It breeds on cliffs and rocky slopes in western north Africa and Iberia.
+It no longer breeds in southern France.
+It is largely resident and nests in crevices in rocks laying 3-6 eggs.

 The food of this wheatear is mainly insects.
-It has a loud thrush-like song.